Volunteer Application Process

 - Attend screening and interview process

-- Applicant provides requested documentation including a current police record check before starting placement
+- Applicant provides requested documentation including a current Police Record Check, Level 3: Vulnerable Sector Check before starting placement

 - Applicants will be contacted by PQ program staff to confirm acceptance into the placement